-Students are to be given the opportunity to undertake programming tasks during their course of study which allows them to develop their skills to design, write, test and refine programs using a high-level programming language.
+Students are also given the opportunity to undertake programming tasks, either to a specification or to solve a problem (or problems), during the course of study.
 Students will be assessed on these skills during the written examinations, in particular component 02.